 The TFAA Annual Jury process is conducted in two phases.
 Phase I is an online application process, and Phase II (for successful online applicants) takes place each March onsite at the Torpedo Factory Art Center.
 Applicants and interested persons are encouraged to check this web page for updates.
 The Phase I deadline was January 27, 2017.
 Information about the 2018 Annual Membership Jury will be posted in Fall 2017.

 Frequently Asked Questions

 How do I apply?

-On the first day of the Annual Jury, applicants bring five pieces of their artwork plus a CD with images of 10-20 additional works, completed application, and a $75.00 fee to the Torpedo Factory Artists’ Association.
+All applicants must complete the Phase I application form and submit 5-8 images of their work online.
+Successful applicants will be notified by email and are required to complete Phase II of the process.
+On the first day of Phase II Jury, applicants bring five pieces of their artwork plus a CD with images of 10-20 additional works, and a completed information form.
 The work will be juried over the second and third days.

 Is there a Jury Information Session?

-Jury Information Sessions are held 1-3 months prior to the annual jury for anyone who is interested in applying to become a TFAA member artist.
+Jury Information Sessions are held prior to the Phase I Jury for anyone who is interested in applying.
 They are optional meetings during which the jurying process and the benefits of being an associate are discussed.
 This is a good opportunity for applicants to ask any questions they might have.